 My newest crush is on decoupage.
+Decoupage How to is one of the easiest DIY crafts you’ll ever do.
 I always think it’s much harder and I always have to review the “how to decoupage” instructions before each project.
 That’s because I’m not always a confident crafter and I’m just not convinced it’s as easy as I remember.
 I hate craft fails.

 - Mod Podge Matte (it comes in many varieties)